 Sheltering a problem – Part 1

 One of the most blatant bits of bad design actually masked a deeper issue.
 In 2015, the bus shelters on ‘Clyde Gateway’ (A728) got their 15 minutes of fame.
 The photo was taken on July 17th, when this one was being built (no glass in the shelter at that stage).
 The white lines show the eastbound ‘cycleway’ on the pavement with the new bus shelter plonked right in its path.
-I call these ‘Acme shelters’ after the company in the Roadrunner/Wile E Coyote cartoons.
-Glasgow City Council did get the lanes repainted with mixed results.
+Glasgow City Council did repaint the lanes with mixed results.
 To be fair, Glasgow does have better examples of putting bike paths behind bus shelters (bus stop bypasses).
 Shields Road on the South West City Way is one example.
 Hopefully we get more of those and less of the above.

 If you go a few metres further on from the bus stop you find an issue that didn’t get any coverage.
 The bike lane goes down a ramp then ahead through a road junction.
 In the photo you can just see someone cycling straight on and a car that’s turned left across the bike lane.
 It might not look like much but if a driver moves up on someone while they’re going down the ramp then they may not be looking out for bikes on the road.
 If a driver doesn’t see a rider in their door mirror blind spot, then they could cut across them and knock them down.
 This type of accident is so common in the UK it has its own name – a ‘left hook’.
 Often, it’s followed by another fairly common term – SMIDSY: Sorry Mate, I Didn’t See You.

 Sheltering a problem – Part 2